LLark: A Multimodal Instruction-Following Language Model for Music: Evaluation

 \subsection{Baselines}

 For all tasks, we compare our model to other open-source multimodal models capable of generating text from (text, audio) inputs.
 Specifically, we compare to:

-\textbf{ImageBind-LLM \citep{han2023imagebindllm} (IB-LLM)}: This multimodal model is an improved version of LLaMA-Adapter \citep{gao2023llamaadapterv2} trained on multimodal (text, audio, video, image) embeddings from ImageBind \cite{girdhar2023imagebind} which are combined with a LLaMA language model via interleaved cross-attention layers in the language model.
+\textbf{ImageBind-LLM \citep{han2023imagebindllm} (IB-LLM)}: This multimodal model is an improved version of LLaMA-Adapter \citep{gao2023llamaadapterv2} trained on multimodal (text, audio, video, image) embeddings from ImageBind \cite{girdhar2023imagebind} which are combined with a LLaMA language model via interleaved cross-attention layers.

 \textbf{Listen, Think and Understand (LTU-AS) \citep{gong2023lt-as}} : LTU-AS is an improvement to \citep{gong2023listen} using Whisper \cite{radford2023whisper} and TLTR \citep{gong2023whisper} audio encoders and LLaMA-7B language model, integrated via a set of low-rank adapters.
 LTU-AS is trained on an audio question-answering dataset generated by prompting GPT3.5-Turbo on both musical and non-musical audio.